jewels86/ReX/README.md

 It was fun to make, but you should absolutely use shoelace.
 Unless you feel like you want a cool visualization.
 Then use this :)

 ## Usage
-Replace the $shape$ variable at the top with whatever your shape is:
+Replace the `shape` variable at the top with whatever your shape is:
 ```py
 my_weird_shape = [
   (100, 2787),